Eric Louzil

-Eric Louzil (born September 1, 1952) is an American low-budget film director and producer.
+Eric Louzil (born September 1, 1952) is an American low-budget film director, writer and producer.

 Career

 Louzil began his career as a UCLA film student, when he served as associate producer of the short film Sonic Boom starring Ricky Nelson, George Kennedy, Sal Mineo and Keith Moon in 1975.
 He soon made a career for himself as a low-budget producer and later director, most notably for infamous independent film company Troma.
 His early productions Sizzle Beach, U.S.A. (aka Malibu Hot Summer) and Shadows Run Black are notable as the first two films to feature film star Kevin Costner.
 Louzil also directed the 1987 film, Lust for Freedom.